Growth of regular partitions 2: Weak regularity: Introduction

 \section{Introduction}

-This is Part 2 in a series of papers about the growth of regular partitions in hereditary properties of graphs and hypergraphs.
+This is the second in a series of papers about the growth of regular partitions in hereditary properties of graphs and hypergraphs.
 A \emph{hereditary graph property} $\calH$ is a class of finite graphs closed under induced subgraphs and isomorphisms.
 There is a rich literature studying structural dichotomies among hereditary graph properties and their generalizations.
-Examples include dichotomies related to speeds \cite{BaBoMo, BaBoMo1, BaBoMo2, BBW2, BBW1,Alekseev2,Alekseev1,DN,BoTh2,BoTh1, BBSS, Terry.2018, BDEP, TL}, bounds for the removal lemma \cite{GishbolinerShapira}, sizes of cliques and independent sets \cite{erdos1, erdos2, NSP, EHsurvey, Fox.2017bfo, Malliaris.2014}, and regular partitions \cite{Lovasz.2010, Terry.2021a, Terry.2021b, Fox.2017bfo, Alon.2018is}.
+Examples include dichotomies related to speeds \cite{BaBoMo, BaBoMo1, BaBoMo2, BBW2, BBW1,Alekseev2,Alekseev1,DN,BoTh2,BoTh1, BBSS, Terry.2018, BDEP, TL}, bounds for the removal lemma \cite{GishbolinerShapira}, sizes of cliques and anticliques \cite{erdos1, erdos2, NSP, EHsurvey, Fox.2017bfo, Malliaris.2014}, and regular partitions \cite{Lovasz.2010, Terry.2021a, Terry.2021b, Fox.2017bfo, Alon.2018is}.
 Many of these results have substantive connections to model theory (see for example, \cite{Malliaris.2014, LT2, Braunfeld, domination, BraunfeldLaskowski1}).
+This paper and its companions \cite{Terry.2024a,Terry.2024c,Terry.2024d} explore dichotomies for bounds in Szemer\'{e}di's Regularity Lemma and its extensions to $3$-uniform hypergraphs.

-Szemer\'{e}di's reguarlity lemma provides structural decompositions for finite graphs.
-Informally speaking, the regularity lemma says any large finite graph can be partitioned into a bounded number of pieces, so that most pairs of peices behave quasi-randomly.
-We state here a version of the regularity lemma, and refer the reader Section \ref{sec:graphs} for precise definitions.
+Szemer\'{e}di's Regularity Lemma provides structural decompositions for finite graphs.
+Informally speaking, the regularity lemma says that any large finite graph can be partitioned into a bounded number of pieces, so that most pairs of pieces behave quasirandomly.
+We state here a version of the regularity lemma and refer the reader to Section \ref{ss:reghom} for precise definitions.